Other Exercises

 Over the castle on the hill

-I was running my brother and his friends
+I was my brother and his friends

 And the sweet perfume of the mountain grass as I rolled down